 No. Sorry.
 We are not able to provide loaner iPads for students who forget their iPads.

 How do I contact the Technology Department if I have a question?

 Students must attend one of the listed orientation times .
-Please be aware that fall sports begin August 7th (football) and August 9th (all other sports) and iPad orientations are not an excuse for missing practice.
-If you are unable to attend any of these dates, please contact iPadHelp@nths.net to set up an alternate time for your orientation.
+Please be aware that fall sports begin August 12th (football, boys and girls golf) and August 14th (all other sports) and iPad orientations are not an excuse for missing practice.
+If you are unable to attend any of these dates, please contact support by emailing iPadHelp@nths.net to set up an alternative orientation.
 All students must complete the orientation before receiving an iPad and teachers expect all students to know how to use the iPad on the first day of school.

 My student missed their orientation, when can they make that up?

-Yes, please contact iPadHelp@nths.net to reschedule.
+Yes, please contact the iPad Help Line at iPadHelp@nths.net to reschedule.
 Please allow 24 hours over the summer for a reply as we are busy providing orientations during this time.
 You can always log back into the MLP iPad Selection Portal to change your iPad Training date.

 None of the orientation times work for my family, are there other options?

-Please contact the iPadHelp@nths.net to schedule.
+Please contact the iPad Helpline at iPadHelp@nths.net to schedule.
 Please allow 72 hours over the summer for a reply as we are busy providing orientations during this time.